 Dr. Ron Ehrlich: It’s just so appealing isn’t it to take the easy path?
 And actually, even the easy path is not an easy path because there are plenty of challenges in just taking that path as well.
 But this does take it to another level.
 I mean I think I’m sure you’ve experienced this and that is the more we learn the more we realise we have to learn.

 Dr. Jacques Imbeau: Yes.
-Now the easy path is not really the easy path and I said is it that it seems easier because we’re not pushing the envelope in a way all you’re not let’s say doing anything that is controversial.
+Now the easy path is not really the easy path and I said the easy path, it’s seems easier because we’re not pushing the envelope in a way, or you’re not let’s say doing anything that is controversial.
 However, in the end basically that change has to happen either you are at the forefront of the change or you’re going to have to catch up later on.

 Dr. Ron Ehrlich: Let’s talk about some of those challenges that some of the rest of the profession and as you know not necessarily supportive of at this point in time.
 What are some of those challenges that you’ve encountered?